rezojoglidze/SwiftUIDemo/README.md

 SwiftUIDemo is a demo project built using the SwiftUI framework, following the MVVM (Model-View-ViewModel) architecture pattern.
 This project demonstrates how to build a clean and maintainable SwiftUI app with a focus on modularity and reusable components.

 > [!TIP]
-> Here I Used several macros from my package `RJSwiftMacros`.
-For more detailed information about it see the [LINK](https://github.com/rezojoglidze/RJSwiftMacros).
+> I used several macros from my `RJSwiftMacros` package.
+For more detailed information, see the [LINK](https://github.com/rezojoglidze/RJSwiftMacros).

 ## Features
 - `SwiftUI Framework`: Utilizes SwiftUI for building declarative user interfaces.